What is the Winter School about?

 A wide range of lectures provides an opportunity for participants to broaden their knowledge of multilevel governance and government, especially from the perspectives of legal and political sciences.
 Top-notch scholars coming from different backgrounds and from around the globe lead courses and workshops on federalism and its challenges in the Winter School’s international learning environment.

-The 2020 edition of the Winter School will focus on federalism and language.
+The 2021 edition of the Winter School will focus on federalism and local self-government.

 Who can participate?